notsointeresting/HalllDay/PLANNING.md

 ---
 # 🚨 Current Issues
-- Timer is not in sync between multiple passes.
-No longer skipping seconds which is good.
-But two passes entered separately tick at different rates even though they are both one second, the milisecond offset is different.
-These should be synced to the same clock in the most effcient logical way possible.
+- Display Cache versus Roster Cache.
+Sometimes roster is in roster cache but not in display cache and scanning doesn't work.
+Not sure why there are two caches and why they are different, what the purpose is, if it is justified or not.

 ## 🚨 Current Priorities (Immediate Focus)